 Experience and skill are two traits Mr. Cowhey possesses in abundance.
 He has helped countless clients like you- innocent people suffering from serious injuries as a result of a dog attack.

 He has also handled many cases in which the dog owner or the owner's insurance company have made provocation arguments.
-Our dog attack attorney understands the law and how it applies to specific cases.
+Our dog attack and injury attorney understands the law and how it applies to specific cases.

 He also understands how provocation arguments work, which means he understands how to respond to them.
 Mr. Cowhey will not let these arguments go unanswered.
 He will defend your rights and your actions, and he will not stop in his pursuit of the compensation you deserve.

-If you're a New Jersey resident and you want to speak to our dog attack attorney about your case, please call David Cowhey at 609-513-0627 or contact us online for a free consultation.
+If you're a New Jersey resident and you want to speak to our NJ dog attack attorney about your case, please call David Cowhey at 609-513-0627 or contact us online for a free consultation.